youngqqcn/BlockchainNotesV2/cosmos-sdk/docs/interfaces/lite/specification.md

 As we all know, all IAVL leaf nodes are sorted by the key of each leaf nodes.
 So we can calculate the position of the target key in the whole key set of this IAVL tree.
 As shown below, we can find out the left key and the right key.
-If we can demonstrate that both left key and right key definitely exist, and they are adjacent nodes.
+If we can demonstrate(演示) that both left key and right key definitely exist, and they are adjacent(相邻) nodes.
 Thus the target key definitely doesn't exist.

 ![Absence Proof1](./pics/absence1.png)